mezo-org/musd/README.md

-# MUSD
+# mUSD

-Smart contracts and the dApp powering MUSD on Mezo.
+Smart contracts and the dApp powering mUSD on Mezo.

 ## Development